raymondworkshop/old.myblog/about.md

 <br>

 I like problem solving and reading.
 Some of my projects are at [github](https://github.com/muyun), and my research is at [here](http://muyun.github.io/research/).
-I worked as Technical officer at HSUHK, RA at CityU and HKBU, Software Engineer at Nokia Corporation (formerly Alcatel-Lucent), and a startup HKCREO.
+I worked as Technical officer at HSUHK, RA at CityU and HKBU, Software Engineer at Nokia Corporation (formerly Alcatel-Lucent), and HKCREO (a startup) .
 <br>

 Outside of the tech world, I mainly write on the culture, people, and self-improvement.